 7. Are the reports easy to read and interpret?

 HR is not the only department who benefits from the assessments results.
 In fact, the more you get managers involved in recruitment, the more likely they will be on board with your new hires and help them to grow and adjust to the work environment.

 Enabling business units to support your hiring decisions means that they need to have access to results that are easily interpreted that can also allow them to ask the right questions during interviews.
 Your pre-employment tool/s must reflect this need.

 Choose an assessment partner that knows what your managers are dealing with every time you give them a chance to speak with applicants.
 They will thank you for it and give you more trust in the future when you shortlist applicants for them.

 8. Does the assessment showcase your company brand?

 Your employer brand is vital to your recruitment success.
 The battle for the best and brightest is more intense than ever and no amount of compensation or benefits can displace the collective applicant desire to fit in.
 Candidates can self-select and rave about how exciting your brand is, further adding to your potential pool of qualified candidates.

 An ideal assessment partner does not only improve the experience for recruiters and business unit managers, but also provides a branded experience for your applicants so that you can communicate your culture, values and work environment as early as the application stage.
 This brings applicants one step closer to learning more about you and considering you as the ideal employer for their next career move.

-Your ideal assessment provider should be much more than a vendor, they should be your partner in achieving your recruitment goals.
+Your ideal pre-employment tool provider should be much more than a vendor, they should be your partner in achieving your recruitment goals.
 Check this list when you talk to potential partners and see which will work with you to provide a long-term solution rather than a short-term product.